natecostello/van_two_point_oh/landing.md

 * A dedicated toilet.
 We use portable urinals, campground facilities, and cat holes when in the backcountry.
 An emergency toilet is carried for emergencies.

 ![interior](interior.jpeg)
-_This is a mostly completed shot of Rusalka's interior.
-Someday we'll replace this with a proper shot or tour video._
+_This is a completed shot of Rusalka's interior.
+Someday we'll replace this with a proper tour video._

 ## About This Site